10 Most Massive Upsets in Wimbledon History

-Coming into the 2016 Wimbledon, it was hardly a surprise when World No. 1 Novak Djokovic was picked to hoist the trophy at the end of the Grand Slam tournament.
+Entering 2016 Wimbledon, it was hardly a surprise when everyone chose World No. 1 Novak Djokovic to hoist the trophy at the end of the Grand Slam tournament.
 Of course, as we’ve learned on more than one occasion, expectations don’t necessarily equate to results.

 In one of the biggest shockers in the history of the All England Club, American Sam Querrey upset the Djoker in the third round 7-6 (6), 6-1, 3-6, 7-6 (5).
 Despite a result no one saw coming, the best player on the planet was quite humble in defeat.
 Said Djokovic:

 Congratulation to Sam.
 He played a terrific match.He serves very well, as he usually does.
 I think that part of his game was brutal today.
 He made a lot of free points with the first serve.
 Just well done.
 He just overpowered me.